 Spring Garden Clinic: A one-day event with many different sessions about gardening; offered at the end of February, beginning of March on a Saturday.

-Everybody has one: that drawer in your house or compartment in your car that’s a catch-all for all the things and information that doesn’t fit anywhere… or that you need to find at a moment’s notice.
-Here’s our digital version of all the random bits and pieces you might be wondering about.
+Kind of like the junk drawer everybody has in their house, that drawer or compartment that is a catch-all for all the things and information that doesn't fit anywhere else. . . or that you need to find at a moment's notice.
+This is our digital version of all that with all the random bits and pieces you might be wondering about.

 WHAT KIND OF TREES DOES KIB PLANT?